As explained in our Introduction to Customer Forms, forms are used to collect data from your customers using Customer Fields.

 Next, choose whether you want customers to be asked to resubmit the form again in the future and if so, after how many weeks.
 For example, you may have health-related questions in your Form that you want customers to answer every 24 weeks.
 Once you've made your choice, click "Next".

 Finally, on the next page, choose which Fields you wish to include in your Form.
-For this, simply click Add next to each one and once all done your Form is then ready to be used:
+For this, simply click Add next to each one, and once done your Form is then ready to be used:

 In this page, you can also click the "Create a Field" if you want to create a new field that you want to include in your Form but it's not currently available in your Customer Field list.